Editorial

 Our Verdict

-Paris locals have a shorthand: if you can hear English at the next table, you're probably not in the right place.
-The Canal Saint-Martin, Oberkampf, and Belleville neighbourhoods remain relatively well-defended against full-scale tourist colonisation.
-These nine bars are where you'll find the city as it actually operates, not as it's presented to visitors.
+Paris locals have a shorthand: if you can hear English at the next table, you are probably not in the right place.
+The Canal Saint-Martin, Oberkampf, and Belleville neighborhoods stay relatively well defended against full-scale tourist traffic.
+These nine bars are where you find the city as it actually operates, not as it is presented to visitors.